HOW MUCH IS MUSEUM ADMISSION?

-- Junior Volunteers must be between the ages of 14 and 17 years old to participate in the JV program and are asked to complete a minimum of 75 hours of volunteer service to the Museum during the summer months or throughout the school year.
+Teen Volunteers must be between the ages of 14 and 17 years old to participate in the Discovery Squad program and are asked to complete a minimum of 75 hours of volunteer service to the Museum during the summer months or throughout the school year.

 Adult Volunteers must be over 18 years old and contribute at least 30 hours within one calendar year.

 Group Volunteers must have a minimum of five participants volunteer at least four hours per shift.

 To find out more about volunteer opportunities, contact Monica Santillan at (713) 535-7209.

 WHERE DOES THE MUSEUM GET ITS FINANCIAL SUPPORT?

 The Museum is supported through income generated by usage fees and generous contributions from Houston’s philanthropic community.
 Approximately 65 percent of the operating budget is earned through admissions, memberships, rentals and concessions, while 35 percent is contributed by corporations, foundations and individuals.
 Nearly 90 percent of the Museum's operating budget is devoted to education and visitor services.